YaoQii/CarND-Capstone/README.md

 3. Traffic Light Detection.

 I divide this task into two parts.
 Fisrt, detect the traffic light with the image_color.
 And then, calculate the stop line idx when the traffic light is in RED.
 And detect the traffic light inspired by Tensorflow's [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), and also thanks to [this](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI)) !
-And to ensure the frequency and not block the channel, I check the time in the 'def image_cb(self, msg):'
+And to ensure the frequency and not block the channel, I check the time in the `def image_cb(self, msg)`

 ID of traffic light color (specified in styx_msgs/TrafficLight):

 State | Traffic light color